bas-amop/PolarRoute-server/docs/development.md

 * `celery-*`: Celery.
 * `app-*`: The Django server running PolarRoute-server's route API.

 Certain actions may rely on just a single service to be running, for example `make migrate` requires `polarroute-server-db-1` to be running.
-However, in practice, you will always be
+However, in practice, you will always be running all four containers at the same time.

 Configurations for `docker compose up`'s execution are set in `compose.yml`.